 Body temperature: methods of measurement

 In the past, body temperature was determined by measuring heart rate or placing a hand on the patient’s forehead.
-However this can hardly be called an accurate measurement.
+However, this can hardly be called an accurate measurement.
 The perception of temperature fluctuations is different for each person.
 It depends on the temperature of the measuring arm and the depth of the subcutaneous capillaries.
-The patient’s skin condition also plays a role and which areas of the body are touched – open areas of the body are usually cold, and underclothing or in body layers – are warm.
+The patient’s skin condition also plays a role and which areas of the body are touched – open areas of the body are usually cold, and underclothing or body layers – are warm.
 Therefore, if there is currently no thermometer, it is better to determine the presence of a high temperature not from the back of the hand, as many are accustomed to, but with the lips, because they are more sensitive.
 But it is still better to measure the temperature with a thermometer.

 The normal human body temperature range is typically stated as 36.5–37.5 °C (97.7–99.5 °F).
-Temperatures above 38 degrees are a dangerous symptom, danger above 39, and dangerous above 40.
+Temperatures above 38 degrees are a dangerous symptom, danger above 39, and danger above 40.
 A body temperature of 42 degrees is important for humans.
 Such heating results in the suspension of hormones, as well as cellular enzymes, and practically accumulates in blood vessels, forming blood clots.
-Therefore, if mild fever can be brought about by physical means, a high temperature is a direct indication for taking antipyretic drugs.
+Therefore, if a mild fever can be brought about by physical means, a high temperature is a direct indication of taking antipyretic drugs.

 The role of immunity in fever

 When viruses and bacteria are detected, the immune cell system begins to produce pyrogens.
 These substances act on the thermoregulatory center in the diencephalon – the hypothalamus, providing an increase in the patient’s body temperature.
-As a result, the body perceives high temperature quite normally.
-At the same time, hormones are produced in the cells of the thyroid gland, as well as the adrenal glands, which activate metabolic processes that cause spasm of capillaries, as well as contractions of small muscles, perceived by a person as chills.
-All these phenomena lead to an increase in temperature levels, which is required for the battle of immunity with pathogens.
+As a result, the body perceives high temperatures quite normally.
+At the same time, hormones are produced in the cells of the thyroid gland, as well as the adrenal glands, which activate metabolic processes that cause spasms of capillaries, as well as contractions of small muscles, perceived by a person as chills.
+All these phenomena lead to an increase in temperature levels, which is required for the battle of immunity against pathogens.

-When is temperature rise dangerous.
+When is temperature rise dangerously?